Node Profiles of Symmetric Digital Search Trees: Concentration Properties: Expected Values of the External Profile

 where interchanging the sums is justified as in the proof of Lemma~\ref{bounds-F}.
 This proves the lemma since the last series is equal to $(-1)^mQ_{\infty}F^{(m)}\lpa{2^{-k}z}$. \end{proof}

 From these two lemmas, we get

 which is the Poissonized version of \eqref{EXnk}.

 The asymptotics of $\mu_{n,k}$ and that of $\tilde{M}_k(n)$ can be bridged by the analytic de-Poissonization techniques; see the survey paper \cite{JaSz}.
-For that purpose, it turns out that the use of JS-admissible functions, a notion introduced in \cite{HwFuZa}, provides a more effective operational approach.
+For that purpose, it turns out that the use of JS-admissible functions, a notion introduced in \cite{HwFuZa}, provides more operational flexibility.

-Throughout this paper, the generic symbols $\ve, \ve'$ always denote small positive quantities whose values are immaterial and not necessarily the same at each occurrence. \begin{Def}[\cite{HwFuZa}] An entire function $\tilde{f}(z)$ is said to be JS-admissible, denoted by $\tilde{f}(z)\in\JS$, if the following two conditions hold for $|z|\ge1$. \begin{itemize}
+Throughout this paper, the generic symbols $\ve, \ve'$ always denote small positive quantities whose values are immaterial and not necessarily the same at each occurrence.